iron-fish/website/docs/whitepaper/2_networking.md

 When Node A gossips a message, the propagation happens in two steps:

-1. Node A broadcasts to Nodes B, C, D and E.
+1. Node A broadcasts to Nodes B, C, D, and E.
 2. Node B forwards the message to G. It does not forward it to C and E because it knows that Node A is connected to them and already sent it.
 Node C forwards the message to H. Node D forwards to I and Node E to F.

 <img src ="/img/whitepaper/network/nodes5.svg" width="100%" role="presentation" />